Bitcoin's Mission - The Role of the Crisis of 2008

 Yes, all these characteristics make Bitcoin a powerful outcome of the crisis of 2008, but we should admit that the cypherpunk community had been working on digital currencies with similar characteristics for years before the crisis.
 Was Bitcoin a child of these efforts?
 We don't know.
 Most probably the recent crisis played a different role for Bitcoin — a crisis triggered some people to rather trust Bitcoin than the conventional financial system because " real money" proved itself to be unreliable.

 According to the alleged creator Satoshi Nakamoto (who is yet to be identified), Bitcoin is “a purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.”
-The governments make all payment means that are different from fiat money (for which read "US dollar and its local avatars") illegal.
+The governments make all payment means that is different from fiat money (for which read "US dollar and its local avatars") illegal.
 Bitcoin appeared to be the most successful project to question this status quo.

 The First Steps & First Failures